ahmedaq/MPF-BML-GUI/README.md

 1. Download and install the Macintosh version of the MATLAB Runtime for R2017b from the following link on the MathWorks website http://ssd.mathworks.com/supportfiles/downloads/R2017b/deployment_files/R2017b/installers/maci64/MCR_R2017b_maci64_installer.dmg.
 This will install MATLAB Runtime at /Applications/MATLAB/MATLAB_Runtime.
 Note that the MPF_BML application will not work with any older or newer version of the MATLAB Runtime.

-2. Download this "MPF-BML-GUI" repository.
+2. Download the "MPF-BML-GUI" application from http://bit.ly/MPF_BML_v1_macOS_noInstall.
 A folder named " MPF-BML-GUI-master" will be made on your computer.

 3. Open terminal and go to /MPF-BML-GUI-master/macos/ directory and type the following command:
     ```